-IURC CAUSE NO. 43955 DSM-4 CORRECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016
+IURC CAUSE NO. 43955 DSM-4 DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016

 1 input from the Oversight Board, we promote our energy efficiency programs in 2 the opt out communication sent to eligible customers.
 3 III.
 DUKE ENERGY INDIANA PLAN FOR 2017-2019 4 Q. PLEASE DESCRIBE HOW THE COMPANY'S THREE-YEAR PLAN 5 WAS DEVELOPED.
 6 A. Duke Energy Indiana's proposed Plan was designed by our program managers 7 considering the state of the EE market in our service territory, past program 8 success, and the addition of new programs to continue to grow the EE 9 opportunities for our eligible customers.
 The last IRP submitted to the 10 Commission was submitted in 2015.
-Duke Energy Indiana designed its Plan to be 11 consistent with the EE that was included in its most recent IRP in terms of target 12 energy and demand reduction achievement.
+Duke Energy Indiana designed its Plan to be consistent with the EE that was included in its most recent IRP in terms of target 11 12 energy and demand reduction achievement.
 Mr. Scott Park's Testimony speaks to 13 the specifics of the 2015 IRP.
 14 As will be discussed below, Duke Energy Indiana is proposing to bring a 15 few new programs into the portfolio primarily in 2019.
-As discussed in Mr. 16 Park's Testimony, the KWh and KW savings associated with this proposed 2017- 17 2019 EE Portfolio, including these new products, is consistent with what was 18 modeled in the 2015 IRP.
+As discussed in Mr. 16 Park's Testimony, the KWh and KW savings associated with this proposed 2017-17 2019 EE Portfolio, including these new products, is consistent with what was 18 modeled in the 2015 IRP.
 In addition, given the passage of time, the program 19 managers continued to update the proposed Plan with the addition of a few new 20 programs and EM&V results have been received for some EE programs, changing 21 the energy savings estimates.
 Due to these updates, Duke Energy Indiana

-IURC CAUSE NO. 43955 DSM-4 CORRECTED DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016
+IURC CAUSE NO. 43955 DSM-4 DIRECT TESTIMONY OF MICHAEL GOLDENBERG FILED NOVEMBER 22, 2016

 1 performed a separate analysis to be sure that the proposed Plan for 2017-2019 2 would have been selected as a cost effective resource option in the 2015 IRP, as 3 submitted.
 Mr. Park's Testimony confirms that the new EE proposed portfolio is 4 consistent with the portfolio that was selected by the 2015 IRP as part of the 5 optimal resource plan.
 6 Q. WHAT ARE THE COMPANY'S GOALS FOR ITS 2017-2019 ENERGY 7 EFFICIENCY PLAN?
-7 8 A. EFFICIENCY PLAN?
-The Company's 2017 -2019 Plan is designed to offer a robust set of energy - A. 8 A. The Company's 2017 -2019 Plan is designed to offer a robust set of energy 8 9 A. The Company's 2017 -2019 Plan is designed to offer a robust set of energy efficiency programs for both residential and non-residential customers that will
+8 A. The Company's 2017 -2019 Plan is designed to offer a robust set of energy 9 efficiency programs for both residential and non-residential customers that will 10 reduce its kilowatt-hour sales by an average of approximately 1.1% of eligible 11 retail sales each year over the three-year plan .
+The targeted energy reductions 12